 - People who misuse antacids for a long time for Gastritis: The stomach lining produces acid which helps the breakdown as well as absorption of vitamin B12.
 Taking Antacids regularly Taking Antacids for stomach ulcers, heartburn, reflux can decrease the acid production, hence slows down B12 absorption.

 - People who consume a high amount of Alcohol: More than 2 drinks on average each day can cause gastritis or irritation of the stomach lining, and this can lead to low stomach acid and reduced B12 absorption.
 B12 is stored in the liver, and alcohol can impair liver function as well.

-- People suffering from Pernicious Anemia: It’s a type of anemia and is considered as an autoimmune disorder in which patient lacks a protein known as “Intrinsic Factor” in the stomach that plays a vital role in the absorption of Vitamin B12 in the body.
+- People suffering from Pernicious Anemia: It’s a type of anemia and is considered as an autoimmune disorder in which the patient lacks a protein known as “Intrinsic Factor” in the stomach that plays a vital role in the absorption of Vitamin B12 in the body.

-- Diabetic Patients who are on the drug named Metformin are advised to monitor their levels of vitamin B12.
+- Diabetic patients who are on the drug named Metformin are advised to monitor their levels of vitamin B12.
 It is known to reduce the Vitamin B12 absorption